Modern Slavery Statement

 Procurement in the University of Portsmouth

-The University’s supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of core business to the goods and services necessary to support the operation of a successful University.
-Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required for its identification are identified.
+The University’s supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of teaching, research and innovation to the goods and services necessary to support the operation of a successful University.
+Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required are identified.

 Update on Activities